 Things To Do - Places To Visit

-The Berkshire Hills are rich in history and culture not just skiing.
+The Berkshire Hills are rich in history and culture, not just skiing.
 Some quaint New England towns surround Ski Butternut, each offering a diverse and unique flavor.
 Read the quick descriptions below then visit these historic towns for a first hand account.
-Find out why Snow EAST Magazine ranked Great Barrington as the #1 Ski town in the East in 2009, 2010 & again in 2011.
+Find out why Smithsonian Magazine named Great Barrington the Best Small Town in America.

-Heralded as "a ski destination town" in the November 2003 issue of SKI Magazine, Great Barrington has something for everyone!
+Ranked as the #1 Small Town in America by Smithsonian, and heralded as "a ski destination town" by SKI Magazine, Great Barrington has something for everyone!
 Within the town limits there are over 65 restaurants, numerous B&B's, amazing country inns, hotels and motels, as well as four movie theaters, a bowling alley with indoor miniature golf and museums.
 This is the quintessential classic New England ski town.
 Its vibrant downtown district includes Railroad Street, one of the oldest streets in the country, and Main Street, the first street in the country to have electric lights.
 This district was also the site of many historic events including the first armed resistance with the British over taxes.
 And the historic Shay's Rebellion which tested the new Union of states.
 Great Barrington is also the place where the first slave was set free.
-A new addition to the community is the Southern Berkshire Community Center where you can enjoy a swim and revive the legs in a warm sauna after your day on the mountain! www.berkshiresouth.org For more detailed information, The Southern Berkshire Chamber of Commerce can be reached at www.greatbarrington.org
+A new addition to the community is the Southern Berkshire Community Center where you can enjoy a swim and revive the legs in a warm sauna after your day on the mountain!
+For more detailed information, The Southern Berkshire Chamber of Commerce can be reached at https://southernberkshirechamber.com/.

 Stockbridge is a town that truly represents the New England spirit.
 It's famous for the Norman Rockwell Museum, the elegant Red Lion Inn and the studio of Daniel Chester French.
 Its unique downtown is home to many shops, galleries, restaurants, as well as many historic homes, which date back to the 1700's.
 Something to look for: each December, Stockbridge recreates the Norman Rockwell Main Street Winter Scene....fun for families of all ages!